The economic impact of a nurse practitioner-directed lung cancer screening, incidental pulmonary nodule, and

 RESULTS: Our program evaluated 694 individuals, of whom 75% (518/694) are enrolled within the lung cancer-screening program.
 Overall revenue associated with the programs was $733,336.
 Outpatient evaluation and management generated revenue of $168,372.
 In addition, professional procedure revenue accounted for an additional $60,015 with facility revenue adding an additional $504,949.

 CONCLUSIONS: A nurse practitioner-led program of lung cancer screening, incidental pulmonary nodules, and tobacco-cessation services can provide additional revenue opportunities for a Thoracic Surgery and Interventional Pulmonology Division, as well as a health care system.
 The current national, median annual wage of a nurse practitioner is $98,190, and the cost associated directly to their salary (and benefits) may remain neutral or negative within certain programs.
 However, the larger economic benefit may be realized within the division and institution.
 This potential additional revenue appears related to evaluation of newly identified diseases and subsequent evaluations, procedures, and operations.

 Gilbert, Christopher R; Ely, Rob; Fathi, Joelle T; Louie, Brian E; Wilshire, Candice L; Modin, Hannah; Aye, Ralph W; Farivar, Alexander S; Vallières, Eric; and Gorden, Jed A, "The economic impact of a nurse practitioner-directed lung cancer screening, incidental pulmonary nodule, and tobacco-cessation clinic."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 93.